Chrisck123/docs.zh-tw/docs/csharp/language-reference/keywords/await.md

     // . . .
     Task<byte[]> getContentsTask = client.GetByteArrayAsync(url);
     byte[] urlContents = await getContentsTask;
+    return urlContents;
     // Equivalently, now that you see how it works, you can write the same thing in a single line.
     //byte[] urlContents = await client.GetByteArrayAsync(url);
     // . . .
 }